tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 value with the value included in the attestation evidence; if they differ, the attestation evidence MUST be rejected.

+To allow verification, the TLS endpoint that receives the attestation evidence MUST compute the exporter value using the same exporter invocation described for the attester.
+This value is then provided to the Relying Party (RP) as part of the attestation validation.
+The RP compares the value supplied by the TLS endpoint with the value included in the attestation evidence; if they differ, the attestation evidence MUST be rejected.

 ## Ensuring Compatibility with X.509 Certificate Validation

 The `cmw_attestation` extension does not modify or replace X.509 certificate validation mechanisms.
 It serves as an additional source of authentication data rather than altering the trust model of PKI-based authentication.
 Specifically: